The Consumer Interface is a functional interface, which takes in one argument but does not return any value.

-Hence this functional interface which takes in one generic namely:-
+This functional interface takes in one generic argument namely: -

 T: denotes the type of the input argument to the operation

-The Consumer interface consists of the following two functions:
+The Consumer interface consists of the following two methods:

 1. accept()